 27. The Dog-Eared Cafe

 The Dog Eared Cafe is the newest addition to Paris with plenty of theme nights and gatherings.
 Pop in for a fresh brew or grab a beer or a glass of wine.
 I am partial to their Maple Oat Latte.
-It has a second hand book store where proceeds go to charity and lovely views of the Grand River where you settle into its cozy atmosphere while enjoying a good book or a quiet conversation.
+It has a second hand book store where proceeds go to charity and it has lovely views of the Grand River where you settle into its cozy atmosphere while enjoying a good book or a quiet conversation.

 Bonus Paris Attractions

-28. Pop Over to the Bell Homestead
+28. Pop Over to the Bell Homestead National Historic Site

 Brant County is famous for being the place where the telephone was invented by Alexander Graham Bell.
 While it is about a 15-minute drive to the Bell Homestead in Brantford from Paris, you still should include it on your Paris, Ontario Itinerary.
 Besides, you will be able to round out your historic tour with the Bell Homestead in Brantford and its Paris connection.